Skip to main content

 Toggle to enable DKIM signing for emails sent through this domain.

 When enabled, Mumara will sign your outgoing emails with a domain key.
-Ensure that the public DNS entry is added before enabling.
+Ensure that the public DNS entry is added after enabling.

 DKIM Record Configuration